ArRosid/scrapy-prayertimes/README.md

 # scrapy-prayertimes
-This repository contains scrapy project to scrape prayer times in all of cities in Indonesia
+This repository contains scrapy project to scrape prayer times in all of cities in Indonesia from https://www.jadwalsholat.org/

 This is some function of this project
 <ul>